 COMPUTATIONAL DETAILS

 The DFT calculations were carried out by using the Gaussian 09 program29 and the hybrid B3LYP functional30,31 accompanied by the 6-311++G(d,p) basis set32 was employed.
-All geometry optimizations were followed by frequency calculations to ensure that the stationary points obtained were true minima on the potential energy surface and to calculate the zero-point vibrational corrections (ZPE) to energy.
+All geometry optimizations were performed as the gas phase calculations and were followed by frequency calculations to ensure that the stationary points obtained were true minima on the potential energy surface and to calculate the zero-point vibrational corrections (ZPE) to energy.
 These ZPE-corrected values were subsequently used for calculation of the CREF index.
 As this index is based on the energy it depends on the theoretical method employed.
 However, the use of relative energy effectively minimises this dependence.

 AUTHOR INFORMATION